Mental Toughness and Training Consistency

 • “I don’t need to be faster today.
 I need to complete today’s session.”

 • “Flat periods are part of the process.
-Every great athlete has had them.”
+Every strong athlete has had them.”

 • “My job is to do the work.
 Adaptation is my body’s job.”